local-ch/lhs/README.md

 **Be careful using methods for batch processing.
 They could result in a lot of HTTP requests!**

-`all` fetches all records from the backend by doing multiple requests if necessary.
+`all` fetches all records from the service by doing multiple requests if necessary.

 ```ruby
 data = Feedback.all